kjwtang/extinction-marksun_and_jiawen/assignment/extinction-assignment.md

 We start simple and just grab any 4-digit numbers, we will just trust it as year (which there are two errors and we ignore it with the huge data set we have).
-Now we will find out the extinction time and species catagory.
+Now we will find out the extinction time and species category.
 We will group by class, arrange by century, and limit it for the five big vertebrates.
+We will have numbers of extinction in each species and order by centuries; we will calculate the extinctions per million-species-years, to see what will present use the extinction rate.

 ``` r
 last_seen <-narrative_population |>